go-vikunja/vikunja/docs/content/doc/development/migration.md

 	// The use case for this are Oauth flows, where the server token should remain hidden and not
 	// known to the frontend.
 	AuthURL() string
+	// Name holds the name of the migration.
+	// This is used to show the name to users and to keep track of users who already migrated.
+	Name() string
 }
 ```